Compare Bank Australia savings accounts

 Bank Australia, formerly Bankmecu, is a financial institution available to any Australian who wishes to become a member.
 Over 50 separate credit unions have merged to become the first 100% customer owned bank in Australia.

-Who is Bank Australia (bankmecu)?
+Who is Bank Australia?

 The Members and Education Credit Union (mecu) was founded in 1957, growing over the years by merging with other similar credit unions.
-Now as the Bank of Australia, they offer membership to all Australians, giving them the opportunity to benefit from high interest savings accounts and other banking products.
+Now as the Bank of Australia, it offers membership to all Australians, giving them the opportunity to benefit from high interest savings accounts and other banking products.
 When making your comparisons of savings accounts across various banks, don’t forget that Bank Australia provides the same security and features that larger financial institutions do.

 What about the mobile app?Image Source: App Store

-What transaction accounts are offered by Bank Australia (bankmecu)?
+What transaction accounts does Bank Australia offer?